Search waiting | Matsusada Precision

 Searching...

-During each half-cycle of the AC voltage, charge accumulates on the surface of the dielectric.
-This accumulated surface charge creates an opposing electric field.
-Consequently, when the applied voltage reverses polarity, a discharge can be initiated at a lower voltage than required for the initial breakdown.
-This mechanism allows for a continuous and more energy-efficient discharge process.
+Charge accumulates on the dielectric surface during each half-cycle of the AC voltage, creating an opposing electric field.
+When the polarity of the applied voltage reverses, this accumulated charge allows the discharge to ignite at a lower voltage than the initial breakdown threshold.
+This mechanism enables a continuous and energy-efficient discharge process.

-Matsusada Precision offers a range of products, including high-voltage amplifiers, that provide the AC or pulsed outputs required for dielectric barrier discharge applications.
+Matsusada Precision offers a wide range of high-voltage power supplies and amplifiers capable of providing the AC or pulsed outputs required for dielectric barrier discharge applications.

 Dielectric Barrier Discharge